Calculatorbudy protein calculator logo

 Is too much protein bad for my kidneys?

-For healthy individuals with normal kidney function, high-protein diets (up to 2.2g/kg) are not harmful.
-However, those with pre-existing kidney disease should consult a doctor before increasing intake.
+High protein diets are generally safe for healthy individuals with normal kidney function.
+If you have pre-existing kidney issues, you should consult a doctor before increasing your intake.